20 Oct 10 Signs of Mental Illness in Seniors

-Demonstrating confusion, being disoriented, or having problems concentrating and making decisions: If your mental state changes causing you to not know where you are or makes it difficult to be focused and concentrated.
+Demonstrating confusion, being disoriented, or having problems concentrating and making decisions: If your mental state changes, it could cause you to not know where you are.
+Alternatively, it could be difficult to be focused and concentrated.
 The feeling of fogginess and confusion can be a direct result of mental health disorders.

 Loss of appetite, or alternatively an increase in appetite and changes in weight: Whether a mental disorder or something else, a change in appetite is often a warning sign that something is wrong.
-While it may present itself slowly or quickly through weight changes, consider the possibility that it could be related to a mental health concern, especially in conjunction with other risk factors listed here.
+It may present itself slowly or quickly through weight changes, In any case, consider the possibility that it could be related to a mental health concern, especially in conjunction with other risk factors listed here.
 Learn 10 healthy eating tips for seniors here.

 Depressed mood lasting longer than two weeks: People of all ages naturally go through down periods or stretches of sadness.
 However, when it persists over a stretch of time then examine the chance that it could stem from a mental health condition.
 Some examples of this could include a persistent sadness, anxiousness, or “empty” mood.

 Feeling worthless, inexplicably guilty, or helpless.
-Thoughts of suicide could be an worrying factor as well: If a loved one seems to be displaying a sense of hopelessness or pessism that appears out of character, it may signal the onset of a mental disorder.
-If thoughts of suicide surface, take the threat seriously and act immediately to get help from a professional or call the suicide hotline number at 800-273-TALK.
+Thoughts of suicide could be an worrying factor as well: If a loved one seems to be displaying a sense of hopelessness or pessimism that appears out of character, it may signal the onset of a mental disorder.
+If thoughts of suicide surface, take the threat seriously.
+Act immediately to get help from a professional or call the suicide hotline number at 800-273-TALK.

 Memory loss, especially recent or short-term memory problems: Loss of memory could be a flag that demonstrates a mental condition coming to light.
 Depression in particular has been linked to memory issues, like displays of confusion or forgetfulness.